saeedghsh/arrangement/docs/NOTES.md

 --------------------------------------------------------------------------------
 Debugging:
 ----------
-[v] graphs are stored in the decomposistion class, do we need to store them separately?
+- [x] graphs are stored in the decomposistion class, do we need to store them separately?
 - [x] remove: self.MDG ( is included in self.decomposition )
-  [v] remove: self.subGraphs ( are included in self.subDecomposition )
+- [x] remove: self.subGraphs ( are included in self.subDecomposition )